- What Is Generative AI, Really?

 7. Environmental & Energy Impact

+Training large AI models consumes significant energy and water resources.
 Mega data centers powering generative AI strain electrical grids and raise local utility rates.
+The carbon footprint of large-scale AI infrastructure has become a growing environmental concern.

 Example: GPT-3’s training reportedly used hundreds of megawatt-hours of energy.